casanet/casanet-server/backend/README.md

 *THIS IS A DANGEROUS ACTION!
 BE SURE THAT KNOW WHAT IT WILL HAPPENED WHEN THIS COMMAND WILL EXECUTED*

+## Default Lock Calibration Sampling

+The default lock calibration activation (used by timings and operation set lock).

+You can edit in the `defaultLockCalibrationMinutes` field in the `casanet.json` configuration file.

 ## API

 The UI should wrap API.